Fenghuang: Modern usage

 The emblem of CUHK is the mythical Chinese bird feng (鳳) which has been regarded as the Bird of the South since the Han dynasty.
 It is a symbol of nobility, beauty, loyalty and majesty.
 The University colours are purple and gold, representing devotion and loyalty, and perseverance and resolution, respectively.

-A playing card in hanafuda, depicting a phoenix over a paulownia flower.
+A playing card in hanafuda, depicting a hōō over a paulownia flower.